Jazhyc/intention-jailbreak/README.md

 ### Setup

-1. Install Python 3.12 and create a virtual environment with all dependencies:
+1. Install Python 3.12, create a virtual environment, and install the project in editable mode with all dependencies:

 ```bash
 uv sync
 ```

+This will install the `intention_jailbreak` package in editable mode, so changes to the source code are immediately reflected.

-2. Install the optional vllm dependency:
+2. (Optional) Install the vllm dependency:

 ```bash
 uv sync --extra vllm